trevorstarick/webtorrent-dht/README.md

 ## Project Goal
 Using [WebSockets](http://socket.io/)/[WebRTC](http://www.webrtc.org/) and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)/[LevelDB](https://code.google.com/p/leveldb/) to create a mesh network of clients without the need of servers.

+## Custom ChunkSize
+Min of 32kB and Max of 16MB.
+Must be a byte size to the power of 2.
+Initial seed/client list will send chunksize, number of files, and size of each file.
+This will allow the client to partition space for each file and know how chunk distribution and partitioning should be done and preallocate said space for the lookup.

 ## Database Structure
 ```
 ┌── chunk0